b-crawl/bcrawl/crawl-ref/docs/crawl_manual.rst

   Affects your ability to use heavy armours and large shields effectively.

 Intelligence
   Abbreviated to "Int".
-Affects how well you can cast spells and how much nutrition spellcasting takes.
+Affects your chance of success and spell power when casting spells.

 Dexterity
   Abbreviated to "Dex".
+Affects your ability to dodge attacks when you have trained dodging, your general effectiveness with small shields, your stealth, and your effectiveness when stabbing unaware enemies.
   Slightly increases your accuracy with melee and ranged weapons.
-  Significantly affects your ability to dodge attacks when you have trained dodging, your general effectiveness with small shields, your stealth, and your effectiveness when stabbing unaware enemies.

 Attributes grow permanently from gaining levels, and may increase or decrease temporarily from mutations or while using certain artefacts or abilities.